ugorichie/loudit/README.md

     NB: the $id is passed from the link/query string, which is also appended to the respective {{route('loud.delete')}}.

+  ((( theres something called ROUTE MODEL BINDING, this is you passing the 'model' in the function as an argument in the public function, together with the $id.
+  In this way, laravel is smart enough to bind the model with the ID in the back, and hence you can do your actions like DELETE/UPDATE )))

 (  10.)
 READ ACTION
         to view, just a